Julia Hall, PhD

 - Life-Sentenced offenders Technology and Criminal Justice

-Dr. Hall is the Chair of the Paul C. Griffins Memorial Fund, and Advisor of Eta Iota, the Drexel chapter of Alpha Phi Sigma, the National Criminal Justice Honor Society.
-She is a recipient of the Lindback Distinquished Teaching Award and the Make a Difference Award.
-Dr. Hall has received numerous awards in recognition of her many different services in the Pennsylvania Department of Correction.
+Julia Hall, PhD, is the Chair of the Paul C. Griffins Memorial Fund which presented nationally recognized leaders in a public lecture series for over 25 years.
+She is the Advisor of Eta Iota, the Drexel chapter of Alpha Phi Sigma, the National Criminal Justice Honor Society.
+Hall is a recipient of the Lindback Distinguished Teaching Award and the Make a Difference Award.
+Hall has received numerous awards in recognition of her many different services in the Pennsylvania Department of Correction and the general community.
 She was nominated by former PA Governor Rendell for a seat on the Board of Pardons.

 "Juvenile Lifers Coalition" monthly column published in the newsletter of Fight For Life.